 When properly implemented and trained, an AIOps platform reduces the time and attention of IT staff spent on mundane, routine, everyday alerts.
-IT staff teach AIOps platforms, which then evolve with the help of algorithms and machine learning, recycling knowledge gained over time to further improve the software's behavior and effectiveness.
-AIOps tools also perform continuous monitoring, without a need for sleep.
+IT staff teaches AIOps platforms, which then evolve with the help of algorithms and machine learning, recycling knowledge gained over time to further improve the software's behavior and effectiveness.
+AIOps tools also perform continuous monitoring without a need for sleep.
 Humans in the IT department focus on serious, complex issues and on initiatives that increase business performance and stability.

 AIOps software can observe causal relationships over multiple systems, services and resources, clustering and correlating disparate data sources.
 Those analytics and machine learning capabilities enable software to perform powerful root cause analysis, which accelerates the troubleshooting and remediation of difficult and unusual issues.